naybyal/rust-101/README.md

 # Rust - 101

-Welcome to **Rust - 101**, a comprehensive repository designed to introduce you to the Rust programming language.
+Welcome to **Rust - 101**!
 This repository contains examples, exercises, and notes to help you get started with Rust, a systems programming language known for its safety, speed, and concurrency.

 ## Introduction